antz22/ultimate-guide-to-flutter/README.md

         Text(count.toString()),

         ElevatedButton(
+          // the text displayed on the button
+          child: Text('Click me to add +'),

-          // the code that will execute when the function is pressed
+          // the code that will execute when the button is pressed
           onPressed: () {
             // setState is called to signal to Flutter to rebuild the widget
             // count is incremented by 1, so the widget will be rebuilt with